grassroot-software/grassroot_curriculum/foundations/html_css/html-foundations/links-and-images.md

 To break this down:

-1. First, we are going to the parent directory of the pages directory which is `odin-links-and-images`.
+1. First, we are going to the parent directory of the pages directory which is `Grassroot-links-and-images`.
 2. Then, from the parent directory, we can go into the `images` directory.
 3. Finally, we can access the `dog.jpg` file.